srivatsan0611/DAA_Repo/README.md

 - generations: The number of generations to run the algorithm.
 - mutation_rate: The probability of mutating an individual.
 - belief_space_size: The size of the belief space.

+### Particle Swarm Optimization

+Particle Swarm Optimization (PSO) is a population-based stochastic optimization algorithm that was inspired by the social behavior of bird flocking or fish schooling.

+Steps:

+1. Initialize a swarm of particles with random positions and velocities.
+2. Evaluate the fitness of each particle.
+3. Update the personal best-known position and fitness for each particle based on their current position and fitness.
+4. Update the global best-known position and fitness based on the personal best-known positions and fitnesses of all particles.
+5. Adjust the velocity and position of each particle based on their personal best-known position and the global best-known position, using the following equation:

+velocity(t+1) = w * velocity(t) + c1 * r1 * (personal_best_position - current_position) + c2 * r2 * (global_best_position - current_position)

+position(t+1) = current_position + velocity(t+1)

+where w is the inertia weight, c1 and c2 are the cognitive and social learning coefficients, and r1 and r2 are random values between 0 and 1.

+6. Clip the particle's position to the search space boundaries if necessary.
+7. Repeat for a fixed number of iterations or until a convergence criterion is met.
+8. Return the global best-known position as the optimal solution.

+### Ant Colony Optimization

+Ant Colony Optimization (ACO) is a metaheuristic algorithm that is inspired by the foraging behavior of ants.
+The algorithm is used for optimization problems and is particularly suited to problems that can be modeled as a graph.

+The ACO algorithm starts by initializing a population of ants with random solutions to the problem.
+The ants then follow pheromone trails left by other ants as they search for food.
+In the ACO algorithm, the pheromone trails are represented as a matrix.
+Each ant constructs a solution to the problem by probabilistically selecting the next component of the solution based on the pheromone level of that component.

+1. Initialize the pheromone matrix with a value of 1 for each element.
+2. Initialize the best weights and the best loss to None and 99, respectively.
+3. For each iteration:
+  1. Initialize an ant population and ant accuracies.
+  2. For each ant:
+    1. Create a weight matrix with dimensions (12,6).
+  3. For each element of the weight matrix:
+    - If a randomly generated value is less than the corresponding element in the pheromone matrix, set the value of the element to a random number drawn from a normal distribution with mean 0 and standard deviation 1.
+  4. Evaluate the loss of the weight matrix using the fitness function.
+  5..
+Add the weight matrix and its corresponding loss to the ant population and ant accuracies, respectively.
+3. If the loss of the weight matrix is better than the current best loss, update the best weights and the best loss.
+4. Update the pheromone matrix:
+  1. For each element of the pheromone matrix, reduce its value by a factor of the evaporation rate.
+  2. For each ant in the population:
+    1. For each element of the weight matrix of the ant:
+      1. If the value of the element is not equal to 0, increase the value of the corresponding element in the pheromone matrix by Q divided by the loss of the ant multiplied by the value of the element in the weight matrix.
+  3. If the current iteration is a multiple of 10, print the current iteration and the current best loss.
+5. Return the best weights.